OpenPKCommons/OPKC/OPKCWeb/README.md

 python manage.py runserver
 ```

 Then, open your web browser and navigate to `http://127.0.0.1:8000/`.
-You should see a page saying "The install worked successfully!
-Congratulations!"
+This will bring you to a homepage where you can explore the website's functionality.